The pros and cons of government debt consolidation programs.

 Government debt consolidation programs are an excellent option for many people, but not necessarily for everyone.
-When you’re having difficulty making student loan payments, there are many options available to you, and it’s helpful to talk to a debt consultant who can walk you through different strategies for reducing your debt.
+When you’re having difficulty making student loan payments, there are many options available to you, and it’s helpful to talk to a debt counselor who can walk you through different strategies for reducing your debt.

 American Consumer Credit Counseling (ACCC) is a nonprofit debt counseling agency providing free credit counseling and low-cost services to consumers nationwide.
 Our certified and highly trained counselors can explain all the ins and outs of government debt consolidation programs, and help you decide which one (if any) is right for you.